DanielMartensson/jFaces/ReadMe.md

 Assume that you want you are creating a web application that going to train a lot of data.
 But training a lot of data takes time.
 You need a faster tool that requries less tuning.

+# How do I use this software?

+- Comming soon

-# Installation - What do I need?
+# Development - What do I need?

-To run this project, you need the following software:
+To run work on this project, you need the following software:

-- GNU Octave (Calling Octave from Java.
-Computing generalized eigenvalues from random symmetrical matrices can only be done in MATLAB/Octave.
-No Python nor Java library supporting that)
 - Maven
 - OpenJDK 11
-- Eclipse IDE (optional)
+- Eclipse IDE

 Don't forget to use low quality pictures like Yale database or Jaffed database. jFaces works great with them.